 Supporting bilingual students in the classroom

-Zisselsberger is an assistant professor of the School of Education’s literacy education program.
+Gomez is an associate professor of the School of Education’s literacy education program.
 She teaches courses in assessment and instruction of literacy and second language and literacy development.
 Her research aims to better understand how classroom contexts play a critical role for culturally and linguistically diverse students’ writing development.

 Loyola’s Master of Education literacy education programs prepare educators to help children develop critical reading, writing, listening, speaking, and viewing skills and knowledge necessary to navigate their worlds both inside and outside school.
 The programs’ courses enhance teachers’ understanding of the reading-writing-learning connections that allow students from diverse backgrounds to become confident, successful learners.